India, China navies stop suspected Somali pirate attack on merchant vessel

-DELHI A Chinese navy ship supported by an Indian navy helicopter thwarted an attack by suspected Somali pirates on a Tuvalu-flagged merchant ship, India's defense ministry said on Sunday.
+DELHI (Reuters) - A Chinese navy ship supported by an Indian navy helicopter thwarted an attack by suspected Somali pirates on a Tuvalu-flagged merchant ship, India's defense ministry said on Sunday.

 The ship, known as OS 35, was reported to be under attack on Saturday.